wttech/bobcat/docs/_docs/templates.md

   - `bb-reports`
   - `bb-junit`

+### JUnit 5 Template

+This template provides a basic Bobcat project with [JUnit 5](https://junit.org/junit5/) as the test runner.

+Modules included in this template:
+  - `bb-core`
+  - `bb-junit5`

 ### BDD Template

 This template provides a basic Bobcat project with [Cucumber](https://docs.cucumber.io/) as the test runner.